Mehdi Puch

-Mehdi Puch-Herrantz (مهدي بوش هيرانتز; born 20 January 2004) is a professional footballer who plays as a defensive midfielder for Ajaccio.
-Born in France, he is a youth international for Algeria.
+Mehdi Guillermo Moh Puch-Herrantz (مهدي بوش هيرانتز; born 20 January 2004), known as Mehdi Puch, is a professional footballer who plays as a defensive midfielder.
+Born in France, he is a former youth international for Algeria.

 Career

-Puch-Herrantz is a youth product of Sevran FC, FC Villepinte, Torcy and Montfermeil, before moving to the reserves of AC Ajaccio in 2021.
+Puch is a youth product of Sevran FC, FC Villepinte, Torcy and Montfermeil, before moving to the reserves of AC Ajaccio in 2021.
 On 25 August 2022, he signed a professional contract with the club for 5 years.
 He made his professional debut with Ajaccio as a late substitute in a 3–0 Ligue 1 loss to Nice on 10 February 2023.

+On November 13, 2025 Puch signed for spanish team Hércules CF for a 1 year deal with extension clause.
+He will eventually start from the B squad.

 International career

-Born in France, Puch-Herrantz is of Algerian descent.
+Born in France, Puch is of Algerian and Spanish descent.
 He represented the Algeria U18s at the 2022 Mediterranean Games.
 He scored the game-winning goal from outside the box in a 1–0 win over the Spain U18s in the side's first match in the tournament.